A collection of mindfulness benefits based on proven scientific research.

 Unfortunately, there’s a lot of hype surrounding supposed mindfulness benefits.
 And with it, a lot of folks see the chance to make a quick buck selling it as a cure-all for just about anything, including corporate and business woes.

-But some anecdotal research suggests that there are aspects of mindfulness meditation that could be quite beneficial for the development of leadership in a business context or otherwise.
+But some anecdotal research suggests that there are mindfulness benefits for the development of leadership in a business context or otherwise.

 A recent report in HBR explored how mindfulness tends to facilitate and expand three qualities important to leadership potential: